jtkyber/rootd/README.md

 * Show and copy group password (if user is creator of group)
 ### Direct messages
 * List of dm people on left / messages from selected person on right
+* Number of new messages shown on each dm person button
 * A direct message contains all of the things that a group message contains, except for the number of likes and a list of the people who liked it
 * Infinite scrolling
 * Results are cached